ParedesGab/PP2-memory-game/README.md

 + In addition:
   + Spark interest in further scientific study of this fascinating symbiotic system.
   + Generate public engagement to build a network of people excited about marine symbioses.

++ The celestial imagery, such as the alien, astronaut, and planetary designs, fits well with the galaxy theme, creating a visually engaging experience.
+The use of vibrant colors is eye-catching and makes the game more appealing.

++ A user looking for a lighthearted way to relax after a busy day may enjoy the simplicity and satisfaction of matching pairs.

 ---
 ## User Experience